The Silicon Valley Office

 COMING IN 2015

-THE PERMANENT SILICON VALLEY OFFICE WILL OPEN IN SAN JOSE CITY HALL IN EARLY 2015
+THE PERMANENT SILICON VALLEY OFFICE WILL OPEN IN SAN JOSE CITY HALL IN SUMMER 2015

-The San Jose City Hall will be home to the United States Patent and Trademark Office’s (USPTO) Silicon Valley office in early 2015 after renovations and technical infrastructure updates are completed to accommodate USPTO business.
+The San Jose City Hall will be home to the United States Patent and Trademark Office’s (USPTO) Silicon Valley office in mid-2015 after renovations and technical infrastructure updates are completed to accommodate USPTO business.
 This landmark building, built in 2005, reflects the city's stature in the valley and stands as a symbol of the area's cultural roots and technological savvy.
 The Silicon Valley, known as one of the most prodigious and innovative entrepreneurial communities in the country, was selected as our west coast presence to assist the USPTO in fostering and protecting innovation.
-USPTO services will be readily accessible to all applicants and the office will serve as a hub of education and outreach to the Silicon Valley area.
 The office will benefit from hiring local talent for both examiners and Patent Trial and Appeal Board (PTAB) judges within the intellectual property and technical fields.
-The Silicon Valley office will help entrepreneurs market their products quickly and provide resources tailored to local start-ups.
-The USPTO’s temporary satellite office opened in Menlo Park in November 2012, and will continue to reside in this location until the San Jose City Hall office space is available in early 2015.
+Once in City Hall, USPTO services will be readily accessible to all applicants and the office will serve as a hub of education and outreach to the Silicon Valley, San Francisco Bay Area, the state of California as well as the broader western region of the United States.
+Through a diverse set of programs to support and foster the small business and entrepreneurial community, the Office will help entrepreneurs market their products quickly and provide resources tailored to local start-ups.
+The USPTO’s temporary satellite office opened in Menlo Park in November 2012, and will continue to reside in this location until the San Jose City Hall office space is operational.

 John Cabeca, Director of the Silicon Valley USPTO